 If you want your son to remain enrolled at the School you need to seek permission before moving out of the zone.
-The School considers all such applications on a case by case basis and may, in its discretion, allow boys to continue their schooling at the School.
+The School considers all such applications on a case-by-case basis and may, at its discretion, allow boys to continue their schooling at the School.
 Others will be advised that a move out of zone will jeopardise their son’s continued enrolment and could lead to his enrolment being annulled.
-If your son moves out of zone within his first two years at the school, the Board will review his enrolment and is likely to annul his enrolment as a result of that review.

 Out of Zone Enrolments:

 Will the School be offering any out of zone places next year?

 Yes, but the number will depend on the number of in zone applications we receive.
 This varies from year to year.
 Over the past 5 years numbers have ranged between 100 and 200 at Year 9 level and between 0 and 15 at other year levels.
 These numbers are from the final ballot category once boys holding priority have been offered places.

 My son is a very strong academic/sportsman/musician.
 Will this give him preference over other boys for an Out of Zone place?

-No. The ballot is carried out under police supervision and is similar to a lottery or lucky dip.
+No. The ballot is carried out under Justice of the Peace supervision and is similar to a lottery or lucky dip.

 When will we hear the results of the ballot?

-The School will notify you in writing of your ranking on the ballot within a week of the ballot taking place.
+The School will notify you via email of your ranking on the ballot within a week of the ballot taking place.
 Places will be offered at any time between then and the commencement of the new academic year as the number of in zone enrolments are confirmed.

 Do sons of Old Boys receive priority through the ballot?